biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 **Once index is built, we have to not forget to remove those unzipped files!**

 To index the genome with **STAR** for RNA-seq analysis, the **sjdbOverhang** option needs to be specified for detecting possible splicing sites.
 It usually equals to the minimum read size minus 1; it tells **STAR** what is the maximum possible stretch of sequence that can be found on one side of a spicing site.
 In our case, since the read size is 51 bases, we can accept maximum 50 bases on one side and one base on the other of a splicing site; that is, to set up this parameter to **50**.
+This also means that for every different read-length to be aligned a new STAR index needs to be generated.
+Otherwise a drop in aligned reads can be experienced.

 Building the STAR index (--runMode genomeGenerate):